-If you have been charged in a federal drug crimes case, contact federal criminal defense lawyer Terry Eaton today.
+If you have been charged in such a case, contact federal drug crimes lawyer Terry Eaton today.
 Mr. Eaton and his team can discuss your options during a free, initial consultation and provide you with the best path forward.
 Call (202) 600-9900 for more information or to schedule an appointment.

 Terry Eaton in His Own Words

 Below are several links to question-and-answer pages excerpted from an interview with Terry Eaton in which he discusses federal drug cases.